-Brantford Housing Department
+Brantford Housing and Homelessness Department

-The Housing Department oversees social housing programs in Brantford and Brant County.
-The rent in these units is set according to the income of the household (generally 30% of monthly gross income).
-There are also some market rent units available.
+The Housing and Homelessness Department oversees communityhousing programs in Brantford and Brant County.
+There are a few different rental assistance programs available.
+You can apply for Rent Geared to Income Housing (RGI) where the rent in these units is set according to the income of the household (generally 30% of monthly gross income).
+There are also some affordable market rent units available, along with other rental supplement programs you may be able to access.

-Types of housing available through the Housing Department include detached and semi-detached homes, townhouses and apartment buildings for families, singles and seniors, and some units have been modified for those with physical handicaps.
-Housing communities are located in Brantford, Paris, St. George, and Burford.
-There is a long waiting list for housing so it is important to get your completed application in and to make sure your contact information stays up-to-date.
-You can view the housing projects by looking through the catalogue at the Housing Office or on the website.
+Types of housing available through the Housing and Homelessness Department include: detached and semi-detached homes, townhouses and apartment buildings for families, singles and seniors, and some units have been modified for those with physical disabilities.

+Housing sites are located in Brantford, Paris, St. George, and Burford.
+There is a long waiting list for housing, so it is important to get your completed application submitted as soon as possible, and once you are on the waitlist it is important to make sure your contact information stays up-to-date.